AhmedThahir/Contract_Generator/README.md

 - Create a spreadsheet with your data (I'm using Google Sheets for easy access)
 - Open `Contract_Generator.ipynb`
-- Use `pandas` your spreadsheet with the script
+- Link your spreadsheet with the script, using `pandas`
 - Run the script & that's it ✨

 ## Further Help